7mind/izumi/doc/microsite/src/main/tut/distage/cookbook.md

 }
 ```

-Provider and instance bindings and also compile-time mode in `distage-static` module do not require the singleton type prefix to be present in DI object graph:
+Function and instance bindings and also compile-time mode in `distage-static` module do not require the type prefix:

 ```scala mdoc
 val module2 = new ModuleDef {